FAQ

 • United Way of Greater Portland

 Preble Street uses the practices of unconditional positive regard, empathy, and authenticity to develop and sustain supportive professional relationships in unique, complex, and challenging situations.
-Social work at Preble Street is guided by principles and practices including:
+Social work at Preble Street is guided by established, evidence-based principles and practices including:

 • Active Listening